codiuscube/homebreak/frontend/README.md

-# Home Break - Frontend Prototype
+# ITSPUMPING.AI - Frontend Prototype

 The invisible surf check.
 No apps to open, no feeds to scroll - just a buddy that texts you when it's actually good.

 ## Overview

-Home Break is a surf alert system that monitors conditions and sends you SMS notifications when waves match your personal triggers.
+ITSPUMPING.AI is a surf alert system that monitors conditions and sends you SMS notifications when waves match your personal triggers.
 It uses real-time NOAA buoy data, Open-Meteo forecasts, and AI-powered messaging (Claude) to deliver alerts that sound like a local buddy telling you to get out there.

 ## Features